Skip to main content

 The Department will allow an exception if all of the following conditions are met:

-1. The garnishment is attached to wages and/or salaries.
+1. A garnishment is attached to wages and/or salaries.

-2. The installment agreement is greater than or equal to 10 percent of gross wages and/or salaries.
+2. The Installment Payment Agreement is greater than or equal to 10 percent of gross wages and/or salaries.

-An installment agreement may be established under one of the following conditions:
+An Installment Payment Agreement, also known as a payment plan, may be established under one of the following conditions:

-2. The installment payment agreement is greater than or equal to 7.5 percent of the following: wages; salaries; Federal Adjusted Gross Income; or North Carolina Taxable Income if Federal Adjusted Gross Income is not available.
+2. The Installment Payment Agreement is greater than or equal to 7.5 percent of the following: wages, salaries, Federal Adjusted Gross Income (AGI), or North Carolina Taxable Income if Federal AGI is not available.

-• Information reflecting to wages, salaries, Federal Adjusted Gross Income and/or North Carolina Taxable Income must be provided to the Department if requested.
-If there is no information available to verify income, see exception process below.
+• Information reflecting to wages, salaries, Federal AGI, and/or North Carolina Taxable Income must be provided to the Department if requested.
+If there is no information available to verify income, see Payment Plan Exception process below.

-The Department will consider an exception to the requirements above if one of the following additional conditions are met:
+The Department will consider an exception to the Installment Payment Agreement requirements above if one of the following additional conditions are met:

-1. You can demonstrate you are financially unable to adhere to the above installment payment agreement conditions.
+1. You can demonstrate you are financially unable to adhere to the above Installment Payment Agreement requirements.

-3. There is no information available to verify wages, salaries, Federal Adjusted Gross Income, or North Carolina taxable income.
+3. There is no information available to verify wages, salaries, Federal Adjusted Gross Income (AGI), or North Carolina Taxable Income.

-If you meet one of the requirements to request an exception, and have received a Notice of Collection, final bill, or final determination on all tax periods, you must complete form RO-1062, and provide a copy of last three (3) months bank account statements for all accounts.
+Payment Plan Exception Process: If you meet one of the conditions to request an exception, and have received a Notice of Collection, final bill, or final determination on all tax periods, then you must complete form RO-1062, and provide a copy of your last three (3) months bank account statements for all accounts.

 • All businesses are required to attach an RO-1062 for each officer, partner or member.